Download a printable version here.

 What are spill absorbents?

 Spill absorbents are any material that will safely and reliably soak up spills of a hazardous nature.
 However, the key words here are safely and reliably and many materials are risky when used in hazardous situations.
-To that end, we have grouped our solutions into 3 types that rise to those measures:
+To that end, we have grouped our solutions into two types that rise to those measures:

 - Loose Absorbents